duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 ### Step 5: Test the watchtowers

-Setup the diagnostics tool to check that the messanging status of the watchtowers are `OK` where data was received in the last XX seconds.
+Setup the diagnostics tool to check that the messanging status of the watchtowers are `OK` where data was received in the last 10 seconds.

     laptop $ docker pull bensonkuan/cslam-diagnostics
     laptop $ xhost +local:`docker inspect --format='{{ .Config.Hostname }}' $containerId`